 The creation of the Program enables the law school to build upon past accomplishments, produce opportunities for formal research and scholarship, and provide a solid foundation to those aspiring to enter the international communications field.

 The Program on International Communications Regulation and Policy coordinates courses and seminars on various issues in the field of international communications.
 For example, the Program will offer the following courses:

-- An online course on "International ICT Policy and Regulation" offered to government officials working with ICT, regulators, ICT professionals, operating companies and students willing to broaden their career prospects.
+- An online certificate course on "Basic Principles of International Communications Regulation and Policy" offered to those in the field including government officials, regulators, professionals, operating companies and students willing to broaden their career prospects.